Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Further Related Work

 \section{Further Related Work}

 In this section, we delve deeper into the related work on large time series models.
 Current research efforts in universal forecasting with time series foundation models can be broadly classified into three categories, as summarized in Table \ref{tab:ltsm_comp}: (1) \emph{encoder-only models}, such as Moirai~\citep{woo2024unified} and Moment~\citep{goswamimoment}, which employ masked reconstruction and have been pre-trained on datasets containing 27B and 1B time points, respectively, with model sizes reaching up to 385M parameters; (2) \emph{encoder-decoder models}, exemplified by Chronos~\citep{ansari2024chronos}, which offers pre-trained models at four scales, with up to 710M parameters; and (3) \emph{decoder-only models}, including TimesFM~\citep{dasdecoder}, Lag-Llama~\citep{rasul2023lagllama}, and Timer~\citep{liutimer}, with the largest models containing up to 200M parameters.
-In contrast to these dense models, \method introduces a scalable, unified architecture with a sparse mixture-of-experts design, optimized for larger time series forecasting models while reducing inference costs.
+The concurrent work, Moirai-MoE~\citep{liu2024moirai}, includes up to 935M parameters but with a different expert and routing design.
+In contrast to these models, \method introduces a scalable, unified architecture with a sparse mixture-of-experts design, optimized for larger time series forecasting models while reducing inference costs.
 Trained on our \dataset dataset, comprising over 300B time points, \method is scaled to 2.4B parameters for the first time.
 It outperforms existing models with the same number of activated parameters, significantly enhancing both model efficiency and forecasting precision, while avoiding limitations such as fixed context lengths or hardcoded heuristics.